Zveaga/Get_next_line/README.md

 ```
 make
 ```
 Now if you run `./get_next_line`, a test file will be displayed to the terminal.
 You can use any text file of your choosing, this one is just for the seeing the result of calling the get_next_line function multiple times to return the text file line by line.
-You could for example use the function in other C projects to read text files.
-Simply replace
+To use the function, simply replace `text.txt` in the `main.c` file with the name of the file you want to read.

 ## The function